SamSam9090/syrianarchive-http/Pages/investigations/Fact-Checking-Russias-Claim-That-It-Didnt-Bomb-A-Mosque.md

 desc: Fact Checking Russia’s Claim That It Didn’t Bomb A Mosque in Syria
 image: /assets/Al_Farouq_Idlib.jpeg
 ---
-# Fact Checking Russia’s Claim That It Didn’t Bomb A Mosque in Syria - Syrian Archive

 _This post originally appeared on the [bellingcat.com][1]_